seif-eldine/resume-builder/README.md

 the API is secured with **JWT** token that is provided in each request from **client** to the **backend server**. the unit testing has that in account as well.

+# TODOS

+- Using config files to save configurations based on the environment.

+- Use snapshot testing in [Jest](https://jestjs.io/) to avoid hard coding the values we're testing against.

+- Local tests should use in-memory database to avoid fragility of DB credentials.

+- Use loggers to log the caught errors to cloud loggers or server

+- Building a richer resume builder that has ability to add multiple experiences, education,  certificates and so on, as the task was a proof of concept.

+- User login API should be in a separate route.

+- Another approach for a better experience is to have the resume creation service publicly, however, the client communicates with the backend on each process.

+- Better frontend design and better steps handling.